Former Director, Jones White Writing Center

 Composition Theory and Pedagogy, Writing Centers, Research Methods

 Ben Rafoth teaches graduate courses in the Composition and TESOL program, including Research Methods, Theories of Literacy, Theories of Composition, and Teaching Writing.
-He served as graduate director of the Composition and TESOL Program, and since 1988 he has directed the IUP Writing Center.
+He has advised numerous doctoral dissertations on the topic of writing centers and tutor education.
+He served as graduate director of the Composition and TESOL Program (now Composition and Applied Linguistics), and from 1988 to 2019 he directed the Kathleen Jones White Writing Center.
+He is succeeded in that post by Dana Driscoll in June 2019.
 In 2010, Ben was named IUP’s Distinguished University Professor, a lifetime title and the highest award for faculty at IUP.

 View Ben Rafoth's vita (PDF)